 So What Happens When You Have A Leaky Gut?

 Gut permeability affects your overall health causing widespread inflammation and many health problems due to systemic inflammation.

 When food particles and bacteria and their toxins enter the bloodstream the immune system then wages war against this invasion leading to systemic inflammation and many diseases.

 Symptoms of a leaky gut initiate an immune response in the whole body leading to many health problems.

 Leaky gut symptoms may include the following:

-- Immune health issues; Autoimmune diseases such :
+- Immune health issues; Autoimmune disorders such :

-- Hashimoto’s, lupus, celiac, Rheumatoid arthritis, Multiple sclerosis, Crohn’s, celiac
+- Hashimoto’s, lupus, ulcerative colitis, celiac disease, irritable bowel syndrome or inflammatory bowel disease, rheumatoid arthritis, Multiple sclerosis, Crohn’s, celiac

 - Endocrine health/Hormonal: PCOS, PMS, irregular periods